celoyd/potato/ancillary-data/cids/README.md

 ### Water

-The percentages at the end are the rounded proportion of WV-{2,3} CIDs that I gave the rating.
+The percentages at the end are the rounded proportion of WV-{2,3} CIDs that I gave the rating, last time I bothered to check.

 0. Mostly water.
 (I gave ~5% of WV-{2,3} CIDs this rating.)
 1. Extensive water – more than about 1/5 of the surface but less than half.
 (12%.)